-Question: You have been researching youth concussions since the 1990s.
-What first got you interested in that particular field of study.
+Q: You have been researching youth concussions since the 1990s.
+What first got you interested in that particular field of study?

 Moser: At age 6, my son Alex was able to skate backwards with such ease in hockey skates that he was quickly recruited to play defense.
 When he was 10 or so I noticed that games were more competitive.
 I was a hockey mom as well as a neuropsychologist and was aware of the concussion programs begun at the NHL level, yet none of this knowledge or care was available at the youth level.
 As a mom, I thought, my child’s brain is more important to me than that of an NHL player who chooses to play for a living.
 So, I created and implemented an education-prevention program for youth in NJ.
 That is when I began my first research in the area of youth concussion.